LuccaBBombo/Interactive-Frontend-Project/README.md

 #### To run the website, simply click the link presented below

-### Credits
+#### Credits

 The base code used for the map was acquired from Google Developers documentation.

 ##### Media

-The videos used in the weboage where embeded from Youtube.
+The videos used in the webpage where embeded from Youtube.
 The image used for the map container background was found on Google images.

 ##### Acknowledgements